mguindanigroup/VBMultDirReg/README.md

 # vbmultdir
-Variational Bayes Multinomial Dirichlet model using non-local prior spike-and-slab regression
+Variational Bayes Multinomial Dirichlet model using non-local prior spike-and-slab regression.
+We demonstrate both simulation and real data experiments in this repository.